wemat/wemat.github.io/README.md

 # From Scratch Projects

 I like data, programming, solving problems and to create something from scratch.
 Learning by doing is my approach.
 So here are a few selected projects that I worked on.

-The scope of the projects vary from:
-- small (1 day or less)
-- medium (1-3 weeks)
-- large (several months).
+The scope of the projects vary from small (1 day or less), medium (1-3 weeks) to large (several months).

 I am open to collaberate on a cool project.
 Contact me: wemat.web@gmail.com

 ## 1. Sports Analytics
-Scope: Medium\
+- Scope: Medium
-Tech: Rest API, Python with Dash, Plotly, Pandas and Requests\
+- Tech: Rest API, Python with Dash, Plotly, Pandas and Requests
-Code: <a href="https://github.com/wemat/StravaDash">Github StavaDash</a>\
+- Code: <a href="https://github.com/wemat/StravaDash">Github StavaDash</a>
-The App: <a href="https://sport-analytics-wemat.herokuapp.com">Dash Sports Analytics</a>
+- The App: <a href="https://sport-analytics-wemat.herokuapp.com">Dash Sports Analytics</a>

 I use the Strava App when I go for a run or mountain biking.
 In this project I pull the data from the Rest API and use it to create a sports-analytics dashboard.